 Where to stay on the Oregon coast

-- Dress in layers.
+- Pack to dress in layers.
 The Oregon coastal weather is unpredictable and changeable.
 Download our free packing light checklist when you join our mailing list.

-- Pack rain gear for yourself and your camera.
+- Bring rain gear for yourself and your camera.

 Where to next?